anoma/nspec/docs/tutorial/engines/index.md

 the [`single_engine`-locale](https://github.com/anoma/formanoma/blob/f70a041a25cfebde07d853199351683b387f85e2/Types/Engine.thy#L205).<!--
 	link **will** need updating [ᚦ do not erase this comment] OUT OF DATE ALERT!
 --><!--
-	ᚦ: TODO: describe realtion of Juvix code to implementation ...
+	ᚦ: TODO: describe relation of Juvix code to implementation ...
 -->
 The engine instance's name is unchangeable, once the engine is created;